PRSU Bear Put Spread Strategy

 - What is a bear put spread on PRSU?

 - A bear put spread on PRSU is the bear put spread strategy applied to PRSU (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With PRSU stock trading near $41.77, the strikes shown on this page are snapped to the nearest listed PRSU chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PRSU stock at $48.10 on the most recent close, the strikes shown on this page are snapped to the nearest listed PRSU chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are PRSU bear put spread max profit and max loss calculated?